tpunt/pht/README.md

 }
 ```

-In future, I may implement other techniques, too (such as message passing).
-This will likely require `Threaded` objects to extend the `Threaded` class, rather than simply implementing it as an interface.

 With the above in mind, the serialisation points are:
  - The arguments to the `ThreadRef` constructor
  - The values pushed to the message queue

+In future, I may implement other IPC techniques, too (such as message passing).
+The need for additional communication techniques will hopefully become clearer in future.